Discount Dental Plans

 - The rate of discount for participating dentists

-- The difference between discount programs and insurance
+- The differences between discount programs and a dental insurance plan

 A dental discount plan is not insurance despite many people assuming it is.
 Instead, it is a fee-based membership program that allows enrollees to obtain dental services at discounted rates from a group of dentists who belong to the discount plan's network.

 Dental Services Covered by Discount Programs

 Discount programs typically offer discounted prices for the same dental services covered by traditional dental insurance plans.
 These services include:

 - Annual exams

 - Amalgam fillings